Quadratic Binary Optimization with Graph Neural Networks: From Combinatorial Optimization to Graph Learning Problems

 where $\bfe$ is a vector of ones, the matrix $\bfA$ is binary and $b$ is a scalar.
 The solution, $\bfx_o$, remains fixed for a continuous range of $b$, and it changes rapidly at some $b_{c}$ that is called the critical value.
 That is, in this case of the Ising model, we have that $d\bfx_o/db$ is a piece-wise constant function. \end{example}

-To further analyze the solution of the problem in a more general manner, we start by proving the following theorem: \begin{theorem} The BP problem in \cref{eq:bp}, at its optimum, i.e., $f(\bfx_o)$, is piece-wise differentiable with respect to changes of the observed vector $\bfb$. \end{theorem} \begin{proof} Let us define the function
+To analyze the solution in a more general manner, we start by proving the following theorem: \begin{theorem} The QUBO problem in \cref{eq:bp}, at its optimum, i.e., $f(\bfx_o)$, is piece-wise differentiable with respect to changes of the observed vector $\bfb$. \end{theorem} \begin{proof} Let us define the function